adusingi/NFT-marketplaces-platform/README.md

-# A list of NFT-marketplaces-platform
+# A list of NFT marketplaces and platforms

 ## Introduction